htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/process.md

 +++

 {{<section title="The Process">}}
-Our journey began with creating milestones from the ground of creativity.
+Our journey began with our aspiration to create an art creating tool.
+Based on this idea, we planned out some milestones to achieve this goal.
 This, of course, should help us over time to plan and structure our project as well as possible.
-For this task we used the sacred tools of agile methods which at the end helped us to complete the project task.
-We held our weekly meetings every mondays, on Tuesday mornings with our professor and again on Tuesdays evening to prepare for the next sprint week ahead of us.

-In addition, our professor tasked us to present the status of the project, so we had the opportunity to prepare for the Showtime with the small "showtimes" we did on Tuesdays.
-We also managed to develop an MVP in the first four weeks, which served us as a backup until the showtime.
+For this task we used agile methods which helped us to complete the project.
+We held our weekly meetings every Monday and on Tuesday mornings with our professor.
+Here, our professor tasked us to present the status of the project, so we had the opportunity to prepare for the Showtime with smaller presentations we did on Tuesdays.
+We also managed to develop an MVP in the first four weeks, which served us as a backup until the Showtime.
 Through the meetings with our professor, we got a lot of input on our project, so testing and fixing bugs actually always went hand in hand with the changes the professor suggested us to do.
-The last weeks of the project we dedicated to the Showtime preparation.
-We prepared the presentation itself, ordered stickers, and so on.
-Then it was our time to shine.
+In the last weeks of the project we dedicated our time primarily to the Showtime preparation.
 {{</section>}}

 {{<section title="Teams">}}